Chagai-I: Reactions

 In Pakistan, the news of the nuclear detonations was met by street celebrations.
-Prime Minister Nawaz Sharif addressed the nation via the Pakistani government's state owned channel Pakistan Television (PTV), congratulated the public and days of celebration followed throughout Pakistan.
+Prime Minister Nawaz Sharif addressed the nation via the state owned channel Pakistan Television (PTV), congratulated the public and days of celebration followed throughout Pakistan.
 The Directorate of Technical Development of PAEC which carried out the Chagai tests issued the following statement soon after the tests:

 The mission has, on the one hand, boosted the morale of the Pakistani nation by giving it an honorable position in the nuclear world, while on the other hand it validated scientific theory, design and previous results from cold tests.
 This has more than justified the creation and establishment of DTD more than 20 years back.

 Through these critical years of nuclear device development, the leadership contribution changed hands from Munir Ahmad Khan to Ishfaq Ahmad and finally to Samar Mubarakmand.

 These gifted scientists and engineers along with a highly dedicated team worked logically and economically to design, produce and test an extremely rugged device for the nation which enable the Islamic Republic of Pakistan from strength to strength.